rueedlinger/kafka-connect-quickstart/README.md

 ```

 ##### JSON (embedded schema)
-The same sink can be deployed as JSON version with `value.converter.schemas.enable": "true"`.
+The same sink can be deployed with JSON converter.
 Here the message will contain the `schema` and `payload` top-level elements in the JSON.

 ```